Sopamo/zappcms/entries/android-intents.md

         }
     }

-Sadly the app started freezing without notifying us.
-The solution of the problem was to implement the Interface Serializable on all Objects being passed within the putExtra function of Intent.
+Sadly the app started freezing without notifying us :O The solution of the problem was to implement the Interface Serializable on all Objects being passed within the putExtra function of Intent.
 Even if the Object is only saved within an attribute of the Object being passe.